-- Not checking the pitch deadline.
-When is the pitch due?
-If they need the pitch by 12 PM EST, Friday, 4 June, don’t email your request after that time.
-Also, make sure you can make yourself available for an interview.
+Lastly, can you make yourself available for an interview?
 If you’re not in the right timezone or prepared to get up in the wee hours of the morning, don’t pitch.

 For example, in Forbes editorial enquiries section, they list exactly how to get in touch with their journalists.

 4. Having nothing new to share